shreyas-nikam/6890f8f7a4902ca6a8a27b6e/notebook_specifications.md

 *   **Override Reason Codes:** Define a clear set of override reason codes for the override matrix.
 *   **Assumptions:** Assume that the input datasets have consistent schemas.
 Assume that thresholds such as acceptable Gini, PSI, and override rates are provided by the user or defined in a configuration file.

+Validation and Monitoring:
+Discriminatory Power: Evaluate the model’s ability to rank-order risk by calculating the Area Under the ROC Curve (AUC) and Gini coefficient on both the development and validation samples.
+High AUC/Gini values (closer to 1/100% for Gini) indicate strong discriminatory power.
+Track these metrics over time with each model refresh or as new data comes in.
+The guidance suggests monitoring if there is any decline in discriminatory power as time passes .
+For example, if the Gini was 60% at development but after a year of new data drops to 50%, that could indicate model performance deterioration due to changes in portfolio or environment.
+We will implement an ongoing tracking procedure to measure AUC/Gini on a rolling basis (e.g. quarterly) and raise alerts if performance falls outside approved thresholds.

+Calibration Accuracy: Conduct thorough calibration tests.
+One approach is using the Hosmer– Lemeshow test, which groups obligors by PD ranges (deciles or rating grades) and compares the predicted vs. actual default counts in each group.
+Another approach is to plot calibration curves: for each rating grade, compare the average predicted PD to the observed default rate.
+Ideally, points should lie near the 45° line (prediction = actual).
+The case study will set acceptable tolerance levels (for instance, if any grade’s actual default rate differs from predicted by more than, say, ±50% in relative terms and is statistically significant, it’s a red flag).
+Back-testing procedures will be
+formalized: for each observation period, check that realized 1-year defaults for each grade fall within an expected confidence interval around the predicted PD .
+If a material deviation is detected (e.g. grade B was predicted 2% PD but realized 5% defaults), the model validation team will investigate causes – possibly the model needs recalibration or the portfolio mix shifted.
+Significant calibration deviations trigger model recalibration or redevelopment as per policy.
+Override Monitoring: Implement an override log and monitoring process.
+Every time a credit officer overrides the model-generated rating (up or down), the override is logged with details: the original model rating, the final manual rating, the reason (e.g. "recent negative news not in model"), and approver identity .
+Periodically analyze this override data.
+The case study will produce an "override matrix" summarizing overrides by reason and magnitude (number of notches).
+A high frequency of overrides, or systematic bias in one direction (e.g. model ratings always being adjusted downward), may indicate model shortcomings or miscalibration.
+Governance will review override statistics quarterly.
+According to best practices, if overrides exceed a certain threshold (for instance, more than 10% of all ratings are overridden in a period), it should prompt a review of the model or the override policy.
+This helps ensure the model remains a useful tool and that any expert adjustments are exceptions driven by special cases, not the norm.
+Population Stability & Sensitivity: Use Population Stability Index (PSI) or similar metrics to monitor changes in the distribution of obligors across rating grades over time.
+The PSI will flag if the portfolio characteristics drift significantly from the development sample – for example, if suddenly many obligors concentrate in worse grades, or a new type of obligor enters the portfolio, etc. This feeds into model monitoring; a large shift might require re-segmentation or re-estimating the model.
+Additionally, perform sensitivity analysis on the model.
+This involves perturbing key inputs slightly (e.g. increasing a borrower’s leverage ratio by 5% and seeing if the rating changes) to assess model stability .
+The rating model should not be overly fragile to minor data changes.
+Sensitivity testing also helps in understanding which variables have the most impact on the rating outcome.
+All these tests ensure the model is robust and stable in use.

+Governance and Inventory: Integrate the model into the bank’s Model Risk Management framework.
+This includes entering the model into the enterprise model inventory with a unique model ID, recording the model owner (e.g. Head of Credit Risk Analytics), the model validator (independent validation function), and key dates (development, last validated, next scheduled validation) .
+The model should have an assigned Tier or materiality level based on exposure and usage; this determines the level of oversight.
+For instance, a high-tier model would require annual validation and board-level reporting.
+Establish a regular review cycle (at least annual model performance review, with interim reviews if conditions change).
+The case study will produce a model validation report after development and each annual validation.
+This report will summarize data used, model design, validation tests performed (with results of discrimination, calibration, etc.), and any recommendations for improvements .
+It will also document compliance with the bank’s policies and any deviations.
+All validation findings should be reported to the Model Oversight Committee and remedial actions tracked to completion.
+By instituting strong governance – independent validation, clear documentation, ongoing monitoring, and oversight committee review – the rating model will meet the UAE Central Bank’s model management standards and the U.S. SR 11-7 principles of effective challenge and control .